GlennonPerson/GenerativeMusicTemplate/README.md

 ## Features
 - FMOD Sound Integration
-- Three instruments (Sound1, Sound2, Sound3) set for random list play back
+- Three instruments (Sound1, Sound2, Sound3).
+Each features a multi-instrument FMOD event that plays harmonically related notes at random from a list upon collision.

 ## Troubleshooting
 - Ensure that FMOD is properly imported in the package manager of the Untiy project